 18.2 Termination

 A Party may terminate this Agreement based upon Default in Article 17 of the other Party.
-Subject to the limitations set forth in Section 18.3, in the event of a Default, a non-Defaulting Party may terminate this Agreement only upon the later of: (1) Its giving of written notice of termination to the other Party; and (2) The filing at FERC of a notice of termination for the Agreement, which filing must be accepted for filing by FERC.
+Customer may terminate this Agreement in accordance with Section 2.3.
+Subject to the limitations set forth in Section 18.3, in the event a Party seeks to terminate this Agreement, it must first: (1) give written notice of termination to the other Party; and (2) file at FERC a notice of termination for the Agreement, which filing must be accepted or approved by FERC.

-Notwithstanding, Customer may avoid termination of this Agreement by paying FPL damages caused by its Default, provided that: (1) such payment is made prior to FERC's acceptance of a notice of termination; and (2) FPL determines, in its reasonable judgment, that: (1) the amount of damages paid by Customer is sufficient to compensate for the harm caused by the Default; and (2) Customer's Default does not pose a threat to the reliability of the FPL Transmission System.
+Notwithstanding the provisions of this Section 18.2, Customer may avoid termination of this Agreement by paying FPL damages caused by its Default, provided that: (1) such payment is made prior to FERC's acceptance of a notice of termination; and (2) FPL determines, in its reasonable judgment, that: (1) the amount of damages paid by Customer is sufficient to compensate for the harm caused by the Default; and (2) Customer's Default does not pose a threat to the reliability of the FPL Transmission System.

 18.3 Survival of Rights